devizer/Universe.Postgres.ServersAndSnapshots/Postgres-Version-Manager/README.md

 - Does not need additional dependencies.
 Supports Powershell 2.0+ or any Powershell Core (pwsh)
 - Optionally installs corresponding MS VC Rintime depending on version if not preinstalled.
 - Two distributions: full and tiny.
 Tiny is 20x smaller download size
-- Two Configuration options: As process or as Service.
+- Two Configuration options: as user process, or as windows ervice.
 The first does not need additional priviedges
 - Client side download failover using to CDNs: official and mirror on sourceforge.
 - Reuses the force of aria2c multithreaded download speed.
 For very old windows without TLS 1.2 support aria2c is required.